DancheBacheva/DancheBacheva/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🎓 &nbsp;I'm a JavaScript Developer of web applications
-- 🌱 &nbsp;I’m currently learning NextJS
+- 🌱 &nbsp;I’m currently learning NextJS, NestJS and Angular
 - 👀 &nbsp;I’m interested in learning more about AI and investing
 - 🌐 &nbsp;My portfolio: https://dancheb.netlify.app/
 - 📫 &nbsp;How to reach me: danchebacheva@gmail.com or [LinkedIn](https://www.linkedin.com/in/danche-bacheva-b3ab5a93/)